richard875/scalable-kafka-mqtt-couchbase/README.md

 - Use Docker Compose to run Kafka and a Kafka UI (Kowl or similar).
 - From Node.js, produce and consume a message using kafkajs.
 - Spin up a Couchbase container and explore the web UI.
+- Setup a Redis UI container and connect to the Redis instance.
 - Run FlashMQ (an MQTT broker) in a container and use MQTT.js from Node to publish a message.
 - From the frontend, connect using MQTT.js over WebSocket to verify messages are routed to the client.